e-kornmann/EnzoSystems_Simulators/BarcodeScannerBackend/README.md

 This API is used to simulate a barcode scanner.
 It has endpoints for both the calling application (host) as for the React Frontend simulator (device).

-The following endpoints are available:

-- Generic health check
-- Login for host and device, to exchange username/password for an API access token that is valid for 24 hours
-- Set status endpoint to set simulator in connected status, to be called on regular base (DEVICE only)
-- Get status endpoint to get the current status (HOST only)
-- Set mode endpoint to set the scanner in scanning mode (HOST only)
-- Get mode endpoint to get the current mode (DEVICE only)
-- New scan endpoint to store scanned barcode data (DEVICE only)
-- Get scan endpoint to retrieve scanned barcode data (HOST only)

 ## How to start

 To be able to start scanning barcodes, the following steps need to be taken:

 - both host and device has to us the LOGIN endpoint to get the required API token
-- device has to use the SET STATUS endpoint to set the status to CONNECTED and call the endpoint on a regular base to stay connected
+- device has to use the status/PUT endpoint to set the device status to CONNECTED and call the endpoint on a regular base to stay connected
-- host has to use the SET MODE endpoint to set the mode to ENABLED
+- host can use the status/GET endpoint to get the current device status, optionally long polling can be used
+- host has to start a scan session by calling the session/POST endpoint
+- host can stop an active scan session by calling the session/PUT endpoint
+- device has to poll for an active session by calling the active-session/GET endpoint (optionally with long polling), if found the scanner simulator can be turned ON
-- device is now ready to scan a barcode and store the scanned data via the NEW SCAN endpoint
+- device can update the active session with a scanned barcode by calling the active-session/PUT endpoint, which finishes the active session
-- host can use the GET SCAN endpoint (with long polling) to poll for the scanned data
+- host can use the session/GET endpoint (with long polling) to poll for the scanned data

 See the next section for the details of each endpoint